Shagshag/prestashop-documentation/CustomerThreadCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CustomerThread.php line 174
+* This method is defined in [classes/CustomerThread.php line 174](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CustomerThread.php#174)

 #### Arguments